-The first method is based on the rolling 12-months drawdown.
+The first method is based on the rolling 12-month drawdown.
 If this indicator peaks, we remove our leverage.
-This way we can avoid the outsized losses that can occur due to the unhealthy combination of leverage and volatility decay.
+This way, we can avoid the outsized losses that can occur due to the unhealthy combination of leverage and volatility decay.

 Pick Me Up

 We have seen that leveraged ETFs are no silver bullet to boost your portfolio returns.
 We need to be mindful of their volatility decay, and we need to be cautious not to blow up our account.
 In particular, we want to: